outmoded/hapijs.com/lib/tutorials/en_US/views.md

 ## <a name="server" /> Configuring the server

-To get started with views, first we have to configure at least one templating engine on the server.
+To get started with views, first you have to configure at least one templating engine on the server.
 This is done by using the [`server.views()`](https://github.com/hapijs/vision/blob/master/API.md#serverviewsoptions) method provided by `vision`:

 ```javascript
 'use strict';